Snaacker/react-study/music_master/README.md

-search artists and play their tracks from spotify
+search artists and play their tracks from spotify- using spotify API